Gobicyon: Species

-This species is known from a single rostrum discovered in the Zhang'enbao Formation of Tongxin, Ningxia.
-The Dingjia'ergou fauna to which it belongs corresponds to the European MN5-6.
+This species is known from a single rostrum discovered at the site of Gunziling in the Zhang'enbao Formation of Tongxin, Ningxia, where it was a member of the Dingjia'ergou fauna.
 It is a primitive member of the genus, and still possesses a button-like M3, as well as a large M2, which is only slightly smaller than its M1.
 Its P4 has a distinct buccal concavity and a large, anteriorily protruding protocone.
 These two characteristics are also found in Haplocyon and Haplocyonoides, and represent a primitive character of the subfamily.